c1728p9/board-recovery-instructions/unbricking_guide.md

 # Unbricking and Updating mbed Devices
-Older versions of DAPLink can potentially brick your NXP/Freescale microcontroller if you attempt to update its firmware on a Windows 10 machine.
-This bricking is a result of the device's bootloader getting overwritten improperly during the flashing process.
+An older version of DAPLink can potentially brick your microcontroller if updated on a Windows 10 machine.
+We have witnessed the bricking occur on select NXP/Freescale microcontrollers that are packaged with this specific version of DAPLink.
+The bricking is a result of the device's bootloader getting overwritten improperly during the flashing process.
 If you believe your device is bricked, or worried that it may become bricked, this guide will help you in recovering and updating your board properly.
 Begin by following the flowchart below to determine what needs to be done to recover and/or safely update the DAPLink firmware on your board.

 ![](images/flowchart.png "Flowchart used to determine status of bricked board")

 If the flowchart has determined that your board is _bricked_, then follow the steps in the section `Unbricking bootloader`.
 If the flowchart has determined that your board is _susceptible to bricking_, then follow the steps outlined in the section `Safely update with Windows 10`.
-Finally, if the flowchart has determined that your board is _safe to update as is_, then this guide does not apply to you, and update your board normally following the directions outlined [here](http://www.nxp.com/products/software-and-tools/run-time-software/kinetis-software-and-tools/ides-for-kinetis-mcus/opensda-serial-and-debug-adapter:OPENSDA?tid=vanOpenSDA#overviewExpand).
+Finally, if the flowchart has determined that your board is _safe to update as is_, then you need only to follow the directions in `Step 2: Update firmware` of the `Safely update with Windows 10` section of this guide.

 ## Unbricking bootloader
 Follow the steps in this section if the flowchart at the beginning of the document determined that your board's bootloader has been bricked.